OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 The Power User Format provides user complete control over PCIe Hard IP.
 The user can implement functionality of interest with finer control over PCIe Transaction Layer Packet (TLP), credit handling and various mode provided by HIP.

-The lower 16 bytes of the Power User Format are standard PCIe header as defined by PCIe specification, and the upper 16 bytes are specific to the PCIe Subsystem Intel FPGA IP.
+The lower 16 bytes of the Power User Format are standard PCIe header as defined by PCIe specification, and the upper 16 bytes are specific to the PCIe Subsystem FPGA IP.

 **Table 3-3 Power User Header Format**